 Definition

-Act reference: PPLAct section 6 The Dictionary, section 280 Appointment of payment nominee, section 281 Appointment of correspondence nominee
+Act reference: PPLAct section 6-'nominee', section 280 Appointment of payment nominee, section 281 Appointment of correspondence nominee

 Last reviewed: